xp3i4/linear/README.md

   - To add new module to the pipeline please provide interfaces in th `Mapper` class and call them in the `map()` function or I will encapsulate them at last.

-## Notice

-The current version is to complete the interface and the pipeline.
-While the benchmark should be conducted later after all the things are accomplished.